pramodkumar5921/Ecommerce/README.md

+# Material icon tool - it is used for the Folder && File for looking pretty good.

 # Ecommerce
-- Make the schema of the Product
+- Make the schema of the Product.
-- Make the product Api
+- Make the product Api.

-- Api
+# Api
-   - Create a Admin Product
+   - Create a Admin Product.
-   - Get All Product
+   - Get All Product.
-   - Update a Product -- Admin
+   - Update a Product -- Admin.
-   - Delete a Product -- Admin
+   - Delete a Product -- Admin.
-   - Get the Product Details
+   - Get the Product Details.

-- Error Handling
+# Error Handling
-   - Errorhander class
+   - Errorhander class.
-   - catchAsyncErrors class
+   - catchAsyncErrors class.
+   - Unhandled Promise Rejection.
+   - Uncaughted Exception.